cibernox/cibernox.github.io/source/_posts/2013-04-29-tutorial-build-a-web-app-using-elixir-and-dynamo-with-streaming-and-concurrency.markdown

 Cool, ah?

 I encourage you to play with both, elixir and dynamo.
+Is maybe more suitable for concurrency newbies (as I am) than stand alone elixir, and allows your to build read things in a snap.

+You can find the application in [my github](https://github.com/cibernox/storyteller).
+Fork it!